Jan van Gemert

 Things to do when you start your thesis:

 • Mattermost: Sign up for our Mattermost and join the public "CV-lab-MSCthesis" channel.
 You can use this channel to get in contact with other MSc students.
-Writing a thesis is very individual, so please use this opportunity to meet/discuss with other students in a similar situation.
+Writing a thesis is individual, and can be lonely, so please use this opportunity to meet/discuss with other students in a similar situation.
+Many parts of the research process are the same for each student, even if particular topics vary.
+Sharing these experiences with others benefits you, as well as your fellow students.

 • Mandatory student meetings: Every 2 weeks we have scheduled MSc student presentations from the PRB section (schedule).
 You are required to present a few times (follow my presentation guidelines.) and you have to attend at least 10x, if you cannot make it send an email to Marunka van Stight (M.vanStight@tudelft.nl).
 The benefit for you is that you can practice your presentation a few times before your final defense and that you get feedback and insight in what others are doing.
 If you have questions about this, please ask Marunka van Stight (M.vanStight@tudelft.nl)